Membrane vesicle trafficking: In prokaryotes

-Unlike in eukaryotes, membrane vesicular trafficking in prokaryotes is an emerging area in interactive biology for intra-species (quorum sensing) and inter-species signaling at the host–pathogen interface, as prokaryotes lack internal membrane-compartmentalization of their cytoplasm.
+Unlike in eukaryotes, membrane vesicular trafficking in prokaryotes is an emerging area in interactive biology for intra-species (quorum sensing) and inter-species signaling at the host–pathogen interface, as most prokaryotes (except anammox and cyanobacteria) lack internal membrane-compartmentalization of their cytoplasm.
 Bacterial outer membrane vesicle dispersion along the cell surface was measured in live Escherichia coli, commensal bacteria common in the human gut.
 Antibiotic treatment altered vesicle dynamics, vesicle-to-membrane affinity, and surface properties of the cell membranes, generally enhancing vesicle transport along the surfaces of bacterial membranes and suggesting that their motion properties could be a signature of antibiotic stress.

 For more than four decades, cultures of gram negative bacteria revealed the presence of nanoscale membrane vesicles.
 A role for membrane vesicles in pathogenic processes has been suspected since the 1970s, when they were observed in gingival plaque by electron microscopy.
 These vesicles were suspected to promote bacterial adhesion to the host epithelial cell surface.
 Their role in invasion of animal host cells in vivo was then demonstrated.
 In inter-bacterial interactions, OMVs released by Pseudomonas aeruginosa were shown to fuse with outer membrane of other gram negative bacteria, causing their bacteriolysis; these OMVs could lyse gram-positive bacteria as well.
 Role of OMVs in Helicobacter pylori infection of human primary antral epithelial cells, as model that closely resembles human stomach, has also been confirmed.
 VacA-containing OMVs could also be detected in human gastric mucosa infected with H. pylori.
 Salmonella OMVs were also shown to have direct role in invasion of chicken ileal epithelial cells in vivo in the year, 1993 (ref 4) and later, in hijacking of defense macrophages into sub-service for pathogen replication and consequent apoptosis of infected macrophages in typhoid-like animal infection.
 These studies brought the focus on OMVs into membrane vesicle trafficking and showed this phenomenon as involved in multifarious processes including genetic transformation, quorum sensing, competition arsenal among microbes, and invasion, infection, and immuno-modulation of animal hosts.
 A mechanism has already been proposed for generation of OMVs by gram negative bacteria involving: expansion of pockets of periplasm (named, periplasmic organelles) due to accumulation of bacterial cell secretions and their pinching off as outer membrane bounded vesicles (OMVs) on the lines of a 'soap bubble' formation with a bubble tube, and further fusion or uptake of diffusing OMVs by host/target cells (Fig. 2).